BFI-MFM/mfm-dev/README.md

 ```
 The model will generate two figures:

-⋅⋅* Figure 1: shows important equilibrium quantities such as q, $\psi$, and drift and volatility of $\eta$.
+* Figure 1: shows important equilibrium quantities such as q, \psi, and drift and volatility of \eta.

-⋅⋅* Figure 2: shows expert and household utility within the model.
+* Figure 2: shows expert and household utility within the model.

 You can customize the model parameters.
 Please read the detailed instructions in the model folder.